Ghali01/flutter_channel/README.md

 | `MethodChannel` | depends on reply that comes from dart can be any primitive type like `int` ,`str`,`bool` or `list`   |
 | custom channel | depends on the implement of the `encodeOutput` and `decodeOutput` methods |

-`reply` is the second parameter, it is instance of `Reply` you should user this object to send reply on the received message, You can reply with other message or reply with `None`.
+`reply` is the second parameter, it is instance of `Reply` you should use this object to send reply on the received message, You can reply with another message or reply with `None`.
 Your reply will not be sent to the channel handler in the dart side.
 It will be send to the `send` Future that sent the original message.

  **You have to send reply otherwise dart `Future` will not complete**

 #### example 1